 A Japanese pitching maestro whose virtually unhittable splitter dominated hitters on both sides of the Pacific for over a decade.

-Masahiro Tanaka arrived in Japan's Nippon Professional Baseball not with a whisper, but with the immediate authority of an ace.
-Drafted by the Tohoku Rakuten Golden Eagles, he quickly became the workhorse face of a franchise, his blistering fastball and devastating split-finger pitch leaving batters flummoxed.
-His 2013 season was the stuff of legend: a historic 24-0 record that propelled the Eagles to their first-ever Japan Series title, a performance that cemented his status as a national treasure.
-The New York Yankees won the subsequent bidding war, bringing Tanaka to Major League Baseball where, despite initial concerns about his elbow, he delivered immediate All-Star results.
-For seven seasons in the Bronx, he was a model of consistency and playoff grit, his splitter remaining a signature out-pitch in a league that had never quite seen anything like it.
-His return to Japan with the Yomiuri Giants in 2021 was a triumphant homecoming, closing a circle for a pitcher whose elegance and competitive fire transcended oceans.
+Masahiro Tanaka posted a 24-0 record in 2013 for the Tohoku Rakuten Golden Eagles, propelling them to their first Japan Series title.
+Drafted by the Eagles, he quickly became their workhorse ace, his blistering fastball and devastating split-finger pitch leaving batters flummoxed.
+The New York Yankees won the subsequent bidding war, bringing him to Major League Baseball where, despite initial elbow concerns, he delivered immediate All-Star results.
+For seven seasons in the Bronx, he was a model of consistency and playoff grit, his splitter remaining a signature out-pitch.
+He returned to Japan with the Yomiuri Giants in 2021, closing a circle for a pitcher whose elegance and competitive fire crossed oceans.

 1981–1996